gmr/rabbitmq-pulse/README.md

 RabbitMQ Pulse is an *experimental* exchange plugin that publishes information made available by the rabbitmq-management plugin making cluster monitoring a push event instead of something you poll for.

+This is a work in progress and is not meant for production systems (yet).

 Overview
 --------
 The *x-pulse* exchange type added by RabbitMQ Pulse creates a publishing exchange that will send status messages at pre-specified